 • Control Severe Bleeding:

 ► If direct pressure cannot stop the bleeding, an elastic bandage should be used above the injured area.
-The ARB Trauma Pak III equips us with a SWAT Tourniquet, which is a perfect fit for this purpose.
+The ARB Trauma Pak III equips us with a SWAT Tourniquet, a perfect fit for this purpose.

 • Treat Wounds: